 Rhipsalidopsis rosea is an epiphyte from the forests of southern Brazil.
 It is a small shrub about 9 in. high, consisting of dozens of stem segments about r in. long, with short bristles at the ends.
 The stems vary from green to dark red.
 The pale pink, bell-shaped flowers, about t in. across, cover the plant during May.
 After flowering the plant will look shrivelled, but after a few weeks it will come into growth again.

 Schlumbergera `Konigers Weihnachtsfreude’ is one of the many schlumbergera hybrids flowering in the winter which are often called Christmas cactus.
 It is an epiphyte and forms a shrub, becoming pendent with age, and can reach massive proportions if not broken up and re-started.
-The glossy green stem segments are up to about
+The glossy green stem segments are up to about in. long.
+The intense cerise-pink flowers cover the plant in the winter months, but not necessarily at Christmas.
+The common Christmas cactus, formerly known as Zygocactus truncatus, is very similar.
+It is now correctly called Schlumbergera `Buckleyi’, though still often listed under Zygocactus.

 Other Succulent Plants